tremho/odp-documentation/guide_book/src/how/ec/battery/10-service_registry.md

 ### Implementing "comms"

-The battery service is one of several services that may reside within the Embedded Controller (EC) microcontroller.
+The battery service is one of several services that may reside within the Embedded Controller (EC) micro-controller.
 In a fully integrated system, messages between the EC and other components — such as a host CPU or companion chips — are typically carried over physical transports like SPI or I²C.

 However, within the EC firmware itself, services communicate through an internal message routing layer known as `comms`.
 This abstraction allows us to test and exercise service logic without needing external hardware.